Coronavirus symptoms: What is it and which areas in China and around the world have been affected?

 How many people have been affected?

+Security guards stand in front of the closed Huanan wholesale seafood market where a man with coronavirus died (AFP via Getty Images)

-The outbreak has killed 213 in China and the number of confirmed cases has risen to 9,692.
+The outbreak has killed 361 in China as of Sunday, February 2, and the number of confirmed cases has risen to 17,205.

 On January 31, the UK’s first cases confirmed by Chief Medical Officer, Professor Chris Whitty.